School Nutrition Program Late ClaimsInstructions for sponsors who plan to submit a late claim.

 - Death or severe illness of key staff members in situations where it is not possible to assume the sponsor could have used backup staff members.

 - Major breakdowns in mechanical processing accompanied by an inability to manually process the data; for example, a major data processing failure .

 The request for a USDA exception must include the claim and a letter that demonstrates that the reason for missing the claim submission deadline was clearly beyond the claim preparer’s control.
 The letter must explain in detail the extenuating circumstances that made it impossible to meet the deadline and that the deadline was not missed because of negligence, oversight, or workload backlog.
-Requests for a USDA exception must be submitted by Child Nutrition Fiscal Services (CNFS).
-Requests deemed to meet the USDA’s criteria will be forwarded by CNFS for approval.
+Requests for a USDA exception must be submitted by Nutrition Services Division (NSD).
+Requests deemed to meet the USDA’s criteria will be forwarded by NSD for approval.
 Please submit requests to:

 California Department of Education